rjspencer/docs/theming.md

 # Pages
 Each view on StageBloc has a `{Page}` block.
 [You can also create your own custom pages](#custom-pages).

 *Note: Not all pages are required.
-Define pages that make sense for your theme, and the rest will be taken care of by the engine.
+Define pages that make sense for your theme, and the rest will be taken care of by the theming engine.
 No links will be broken.*

 ### page:About
 This page should show general information about the account.